Horse64/core.horse64.org/README.md

 The recommended way to install is [to get the prebuilt SDK]( https://horse64.org/download), and then to use [horp]( /docs/Runtime.md#horp) to update or switch versions.
-(Everything including *horp* is shipped with the SDK.)
+(All base tools including *horp* are shipped with the SDK.)